frap129/OpenQ1/docs/Installation.md

 	6. `cd ~/katapult`
 	7. `sudo apt install python3-serial`
 	8. `python3 scripts/flashtool.py -d /dev/ttyS2 -f ~/klipper/out/klipper.bin`
+	  - Note: Klipper may try to take control of the device, causing the above command to fail.
+If you run into issues, run `systemctl stop klipper`
 	9. Wait for the script to finish flashing klipper.

 All done!
 Remove the USB cable, put the rear cover back on, and reboot the printer.